JalajGoswami/video-ad-metrics/docs/api-specs.md

   "trace_id": "unique-trace-id",
   "result": {
-    "total_clicks": 100, // click count so far of this ad "range": "hour", // range of the analytics "total_click_in_range": 40, // click count in the given range (e.g. last hour) }
+    "total_clicks": 100, // click count so far of this ad "total_playback_time": 1000, // total playback time of this ad
+    "average_playback_time": 10, // average playback time of this ad
+    "period": "hour", // range of the analytics "total_clicks_in_range": 40, // click count in the given range (e.g. last hour) "total_playback_time_in_range": 400, // total playback time of this ad in the given range "average_playback_time_in_range": 4, // average playback time of this ad in the given range }
 }
 ```